hussainburhani/build/README.md

 ---

-## 🏗️ This Project: House Price Prediction
-In the spirit of this philosophy, I’m building a portfolio of data and AI solutions for the **architecture, built‑space, and real estate sector**.

-For my first project, I’m training a model to predict house prices using the **Ames Housing dataset** — a classic beginner dataset that’s perfect for this exercise.

----

 ## 🔍 Approach

 In my first iteration, I’m using a **structured, reproducible workflow** in Jupyter Notebook:

 1. **Define** the data science problem